I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_reg_load_key_information.md

 ## Members

-`CallContext`

-Optional driver-defined context information that the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff560903">RegistryCallback</a> routine can supply.

-`DesiredAccess`

-The access mask that was specified by the thread that is trying to load the registry key.
-For more information about this access mask, see the description of the <i>DesiredAccess</i> parameter of the <a href="..\wdm\nf-wdm-zwcreatekey.md">ZwCreateKey</a> routine.

-`Flags`

-Reserved for system use.
+`Object`

+A pointer to the registry key object for the root key of the hive that is about to be loaded.

 `KeyName`

 A pointer to a <a href="..\wudfwdm\ns-wudfwdm-_unicode_string.md">UNICODE_STRING</a> structure that contains the name of the root key.

-`Object`

-A pointer to the registry key object for the root key of the hive that is about to be loaded.

-`ObjectContext`

-A pointer to driver-defined context information that the driver has associated with a registry object by calling the <a href="..\wdm\nf-wdm-cmsetcallbackobjectcontext.md">CmSetCallbackObjectContext</a> routine.

-`Reserved`

-Reserved for system use.

-`RootHandle`

-An optional pointer to a location that receives the handle to the root of the hive that is being loaded.
-This member can be non-<b>NULL</b> if an application hive is  being loaded.
-In all other cases, this member should be <b>NULL</b>.

 `SourceFile`

 A pointer to a <b>UNICODE_STRING</b> structure that contains the path name of a file that contains the registry hive information that is being loaded.

+`Flags`

+Reserved for system use.

 `TrustClassObject`